Hou-Kaiyuan/GenAI_project/README.md

 - **`context_eval.py`**: Executes Experiment 2 as detailed in the project report.
 - **`datasets` folder**: Stores the final datasets used for GPT and Llama fine-tuning.
 - **`IMUData_1127`folder**: Stores the collected IMU data.
+    - `2d` folder: data when writing on a table; `3d` folder: data when writing in the air.
+    - `similarity_train.csv` and `similarity.csv`: store similarity between two pieces of data.
 - **`experiments` folder**: Contains code to reproduce Experiment 1.
 - **`finetune` folder**: Includes scripts for fine-tuning GPT and Llama models, along with CSV files recording loss metrics.